 “Excellence” (arete; Greek: ἀρετή) is the fulfillment of purpose or function: the act of living up to one’s full potential.
-“The root of the word is the same as aristos, the word which shows superlative ability and superiority, and aristos was constantly used in the plural to denote the nobility.”
+“The root of the word is the same as aristos, the word which shows superlative ability and superiority, and aristos were constantly used in the plural to denote the nobility.”
 (Werner Jaeger)

-The Forge introduces a full year’s program of personal development physical and spiritual exercises, covering breathing, mobility, movement, strength, endurance, diet, voluntary discomfort.
+The Forge introduces a full year’s program of personal development physical and spiritual exercises, covering breathing, mobility, movement, strength, endurance, diet, and voluntary discomfort.

 Since a human being happens to be neither soul alone nor body alone, but a composite of these two things, someone in training must pay attention to both.

 We will train both soul and body when we accustom ourselves to cold, heat, thirst, hunger, scarcity of food, hardness of bed…